BelT26/RedundancyCalculator/README.md

 ![holidays owed](https://github.com/BelT26/RedundancyCalculator/blob/main/assets/holidays.PNG)

-When the redundancy amount was calculate and displayed, the initial output to the terminal was not particularly readable.
+When the redundancy amount was calculated and displayed, the initial output to the terminal was not particularly readable.
 For a better visual experience for the user I aligned the figures using the ljust() method.

 ![calculation example](https://github.com/BelT26/RedundancyCalculator/blob/main/assets/calculation.PNG)

 I found that this tutorial was very helpful in implementing the ljust method: [W3 Schools ljust tutorial](https://www.w3schools.com/python/ref_string_ljust.asp)

 After the calculation is displayed the user is then offered the option of submitting an application.
-If they decide not to proceed no data is stored and they exit the programme.
+If they decide not to proceed, no data is stored and they exit the programme.

 ### Application Submission